What is population health?

 With our care needs changing and our ageing population we are seeing lots of individuals growing older with multiple different health conditions putting them at risk of living independently.

-If this is your targeted population, investing in technology enabled care is a great way to deliver better proactive and preventative care to focus on the individual to delay fruture care needs and increase independence.
+If this is your targeted population, investing in technology enabled care is a great way to deliver better proactive and preventative care to focus on the individual to delay future care needs and increase independence.

 Once all sensors, smart plugs, smart alerts, are all set up Access Assure can identify patterns after 14 days, so it is easy to notify caregivers and loved ones of any subtle changes in someone’s daily life before anything critical happens.

-Our Oysta offering helps to increase confidence in individuals to live more independently both inside and outside the home through providing discreet wearables to give individuals the reassurance support will always be there if they need it.
+Our Access Oysta offering helps to increase confidence in individuals to live more independently both inside and outside the home through providing discreet wearables to give individuals the reassurance support will always be there if they need it.

 3. Improve the quality of care delivered

 External factors and the corresponding needs of a population can change quickly as we have seen with recent events from the pandemic to the cost-of-living crisis.
-Having technology that can increase the visibility of a population in real time to ensure the right provisions of care are being delivered is essential to having successful population health management.
+Having technology that can increase the visibility of a population in real-time to ensure the right provisions of care are being delivered is essential to having successful population health management.

 Commissioning technology is a great example of how the level of reporting and visibility needed can be applied through one system.

 Our provider insight team surveyed care home providers and found how sharing electronic health records (EHR) was a big burden for them.
 Finding a safe and compliant way to share these records was increasingly difficult and very time-consuming.
-However, through using commissioning software care home providers found that service users time spent on sharing records went from 3 hours per case to 1.
+However, through using commissioning software care home providers found that service users' time spent on sharing records went from 3 hours per case to 1.

-Our care commissioning tools at Access Adam provide sophisticated and efficient provider insights in real-time to ensure the quality, capacity, and delivery of care and support is at the best standard to tackle health inequalities to improve the health outcomes of your targeted population.
+Our care commissioning tools at Access Adam provide sophisticated and efficient provider insights in real-time to ensure the quality, capacity, and delivery of care and support are at the best standard to tackle health inequalities to improve the health outcomes of your targeted population.

 4. Improve collaborative working